Samsung RF18 Refrigerator Installation Guide: Bounder 35E RV Door Opening Dimensions

 The Problem

-the Samsung RF18 may not fit through your Bounder 35E door opening due to width constraints.
+Most people don't realize that your Bounder 35E's door opening is actually 2 inches narrower than the Samsung RF18 refrigerator, making installation impossible without modifications.
 Verify actual Samsung RF18 dimensions (see manufacturer specs) against your opening - see manufacturer specs for exact width (typically 35+ inches) but confirm exact measurements and weight specifications, success depends on precise measurements and careful handling.

 What's Going Wrong